Kvaibhav01/Quake-Info/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the **Quake List**.
+Thank you for your interest in contributing to the **Quake Info**.

 #### Issues

-One of the best contributions is filing issues in the [Issue tracker](https://github.com/Kvaibhav01/Quake-List/issues).
+One of the best contributions is filing issues in the [Issue tracker](https://github.com/Kvaibhav01/Quake-Info/issues).

 _All contributions (feature or bug fix) should start with an issue first_.